-He copied these images as silhouettes onto a disc, used in a machine he invented.
-This device, called a ‘Zoopraxiscope’, would be later regarded as an early movie projector.
+He copied these images as silhouettes onto a disc, used in the machine he invented.
+This device was called a ‘Zoopraxiscope’.
+It would be later regarded as an early movie projector.

 Therese Frare took this picture in 1990.
-You may think it is older, judging by monochrome film used over color.
-The purpose was to cement the idea of the family’s relationship, not get lost in conflicting colors.
+You may think it is older, judging by monochrome film used over colour.
+The purpose was to cement the idea of the family’s relationship And not get lost in conflicting colours.

 The photographer was a student at a time.
 It isn’t often that a professional photographer, let alone a student, can see such an intimate situation.

 You can feel the idea of the family in this image.
 The father holding his son’s head, the mother comforting the little girl.